If you’ve never introduced yourself to your clitoris, now is the time.

 Try this activity...

 These are the muscles that spread you’re your pubic bone to your tailbone and in between your sitting bones.
 Think of it like a diamond-shaped area of great value.
 During the pre-orgasm part of sex, these muscles contract in unison.
 The orgasm occurs as these muscles all relax and release their tension.
-Some researchers have also found that a strong pelvic floor can help “pump” blood to the clitoris which may produce a more intense orgasm.
+Some researchers have also found that a strong pelvic floor can help “pump” blood to the clitoris, which may produce a more intense orgasm.

 False.

-Many women hold stress in this area making the muscles too tense.
-They need to first learn how to relax this area so the muscles can fully lengthen AND THEN they can work on strengthening.
+Many women hold stress in this area, making the muscles too tense.
+They need first to learn how to relax this area so the muscles can fully lengthen, AND THEN they can work on strengthening.

 I encourage you to become your own best lover!